YarkaS/ChessDebut/README.md

 # ChessDebut
 Chess project

-A web app to teach the users about the major chess openigns <br />
+A web app to teach the users about the major chess openings <br />

 # Our Web App
 http://chessdebuts.herokuapp.com/